Subscribe to receive email updates about the proposed Waukesha diversion.

 - The DNR reviews the application and public comments.

-- The DNR prepares the draft technical review and EIS, and makes a preliminary decision on whether the application is approvable.
+- The DNR prepares the draft technical review and draft EIS, and makes a preliminary decision on whether the application is approvable.
 (The technical review is a thorough analysis and evaluation conducted to determine whether the proposal meets the statutory criteria for approval.)

 - DNR consults with the American Indian Tribes and Bands located in Wisconsin.